vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/CoM Weekly.md

 Ewan wants to go talk to Frank
 Ewan is both Dwight and Jim from the office
 Frank picks up Ewan after he tries to walk into oncoming traffic

+Frank and Ewan run some of Frank's errands
+Icarus goes to hell for the last two-four weeks